Music hall: Music halls of Paris

 One of the most popular entertainers in Paris during the period was the American singer Josephine Baker.
 Baker sailed to Paris, France.
 She first arrived in Paris in 1925 to perform in a show called La Revue nègre at the Théâtre des Champs-Élysées.
 She became an immediate success for her erotic dancing, and for appearing practically nude on stage.
-After a successful tour of Europe, she returned to France to star at the Folies Bergère.
-Baker performed the 'Danse sauvage,' wearing a costume consisting of a skirt made of a string of artificial bananas.
+After a successful tour of Europe, she returned to France to star at the Folies Bergère, where she performed the "Banana Dance", wearing a costume consisting of a skirt made of a string of artificial bananas.